Chronos-Vault/chronos-vault-docs/TRINITY_PROTOCOL_POSITIONING.md

-# Trinity Protocol: Multi-Chain Consensus Verification System
+# Trinity Protocol™: Multi-Chain Consensus Verification System

-## What Trinity Protocol Actually Is
+## What Trinity Protocol™ Actually Is

-**Trinity Protocol is a mathematically provable 2-of-3 consensus verification system across three independent blockchains (Arbitrum L2, Solana, TON).**
+**Trinity Protocol™ is a mathematically provable 2-of-3 consensus verification system across three independent blockchains (Arbitrum L2, Solana, TON).**

 This is NOT a cross-chain bridge for transferring tokens between chains.
 This IS a secure consensus system for verifying operations across multiple chains.